Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 services.AddHealthChecksUI(setup =>
 {
-    setup.NotifyUnHealthyOnceTimeUntilChangeToAvoidNotificationSpam(); //You will only receive one failure notification until the status changes.
+    setup.NotifyUnHealthyOneTimeUntilChangeToAvoidNotificationSpam(); //You will only receive one failure notification until the status changes.
 });

 ```